CameronBodine/PINGMapper/README.md

 2. Open `main.py` in a text editor/IDE (I use [Atom](https://atom.io/)).

-3. Update lines 30-32 with path's to your data and your chosen ouptut directory:
+3. Update lines 30-32 with path's to your data and your chosen output directory:
 ```
 humFile = "C:/user/Cam/myHumDat.DAT"
 sonPath = "C:/user/Cam/myHumDat"